digital-asset/docs.daml.com/docs/2.10.0/docs/canton/usermanual/upgrading.rst

 .. note::

-    The command line option ``--manual-start`` prevents the node from starting up automatically, as we first need to migrate the database.
+    The command line option ``--manual-start`` prevents the node from starting up automatically, allowing you to migrate the database.

 .. _migrating_the_database:

 Migrating the Database
 ~~~~~~~~~~~~~~~~~~~~~~

 Canton does not perform a database migration automatically.
-Migrations need to be forced.
-Therefore, it is
+Migrations must be forced.
-recommended to start Canton using the command line option ``--manual-start`` (see :ref:`above <test-your-config>`)
+We recommend that you start Canton using the command line option ``--manual-start`` (see :ref:`above <test-your-config>`)
 when upgrading to a new Canton binary version that requires a database migration.

 If you start a node that requires a database migration, you will observe the following Flyway error: